 Advancements in Neuromodulation Techniques

-Another key focus of research is the development of advanced neuromodulation techniques to manage CRPS type 1.
-Two notable approaches being investigated are spinal cord stimulation and dorsal root ganglion (DRG) stimulation.
+Another key research focus is the development of advanced neuromodulation techniques to manage CRPS type 1.
+Two notable approaches investigated are spinal cord stimulation and dorsal root ganglion (DRG) stimulation.

 DRG stimulation, on the other hand, targets specific nerve clusters called dorsal root ganglia.
-By delivering electrical stimulation to these areas, it is possible to alleviate pain and improve functionality in individuals with CRPS type 1.
+Delivering electrical stimulation to these areas can alleviate pain and improve functionality in individuals with CRPS type 1.

 Integration of Virtual Reality Therapy